 There are hundreds of people who have worked on this film and helped to bring this story to life and I owe a debt of gratitude to them all.
 For sticking with it.
 Sticking with us… even when it seemed like all hope was lost.
 Because it’s not just a story about a girl trying to find her husband during the civil war.
 It’s our story, Joey’s and mine and Indiana’s… an amazing opportunity to share another small, big part of this extraordinary, ordinary life that God has let us be part of.

 It’s a really exciting time for all of us who’ve worked on this project through the years and so I’ll be sharing a few more stories about the film in the coming days and weeks.
-In the meantime, you can go to findingjosephinemovie.com to learn more about the movie and stay updated.
+In the meantime, you can watch the behind-the-scenes video we made to learn more about the movie.
 It feels so good to finally have it finished and be able to share it.

 I came across this quote about finishing what you start recently and could relate to it so much, so I thought I’d share it.